joanapimenta27/IAS_Project/README.md

 - Dataset **MIND-small** is available in : https://msnews.github.io/
 - After downloading the dataset **MIND-small**, 2 folders should be available (MINDsmall_dev and MINDsmall_train)

 - Before running check if your kernel has the necessary installations for the imports used.
 A way to detect that, is by running the notebook and an error will pop up immediately with the command for the installations that are missing.
+You might need to install more things in further notebooks.

 ### Only the MIND-small dataset is needed so please make sure the correct dataset is used.